Sir Charles Gairdner Hospital: Group 1

-When SCGH was built as Perth Chest Hospital (1958), it was constructed as a five-storey building laid out in a "H" shape.
+The site chosen for the construction of the new Perth Chest Hospital encompassed a largely undeveloped region of land leased to the University of Western Australia.
+Prior to construction in 1953, the site was named the Perth Medical Centre.
+The hospital building was constructed as a five-storey building laid out in a "H" shape, serving as a respiratory and teaching hospital once opened in 1958.
 The major wings of the building faced north and south, with an interconnecting link between the two.
 The function was ward accommodation but now serves other purposes.
-The nurses quarters (1959) was the next largest building on QEII MC, a five-storey building built in the shape of a "T".
+The nurses quarters (1959) was the next largest building in the medical centre, a five-storey building built in the shape of a "T".
 The top of the "T" faces north.
 The nurses quarters is now used for other purposes.
 The State X-Ray Building (1961) is a single-storey building located at the north western border.
 It now serves other purposes.
 Communications (1971) was built in 1971 adjacent to the former nurses quarters.

 Group 2

 The School of Nursing (1968) contains FJ Clarke Lecture Theatre (1969) and Medical Library.
 When The School of Nursing (Q Block) was built, it was to support the hospital based nurse training program.
 The nurses quarters accommodated staff and trainees until the Anstey House was built were residential services were available.
+In 1977, to commemorate the Silver Jubilee of Elizabeth II, the hospital site was renamed to Queen Elizabeth II Medical Centre (QEII MC).
 The nursing program changed in the 1980s and became no longer hospital based.
 Accommodation for nurses was not as necessary.
 The last cohort of trainee nurses graduated in 1988.